Meaningful Reading Conferences

 Meet Your Instructor

-Anyone can slay a dragon, he told me, but trying waking up every morning and loving the world all over again.
+Anyone can slay a dragon, he told me, but try waking up every morning and loving the world all over again.
 That takes a real hero. —Brian Andreas

 Loving the world over and over again does not sound particularly heroic, but it does sound like meaningful work.
 Christy Rush-Levine has been a middle school language arts teacher since 2000, a Choice Literacy contributor since 2014, and a college instructor since 2017.
 And she has been working on loving the world all over again each day since 1978.